Simple Ways to Save Money for Travel

 Gardening is a big hobby of mine!
 I started a while back with flowers and have since expanded to growing vegetables.
 Over the past 3 years my boyfriend and I have grown nearly all the veggies we consume and they last us until we are able to grow more.
 We only buy at the store what we can't grow or store.
 Currently, in our garden we're growing: green beans, carrots, sugar snap seas, potatoes, tomatoes, corn, spinach, cucumbers, zucchini, spaghetti squash, butternut squash, garlic, lettuce and basil.
 Many of these we preserve in one way or another and are able to use all year round.
 Because of this, our average weekly grocery bill is $45.00!

-Money Saving Tip #3 Cut your Cable
+Save money for Travel Tip #3 Cut your Cable

 We don't have a TV at house house.
 Instead we use my laptop to watch Netflix.
 This isn't for everyone, but it works for us.
 Cutting cable is pretty common these days and it's saving people a ton of money.
 In my area, Comcast is the main provider of cable TV.
 Their basic package is $49.99 a month.
 If you cut your cable and get a streaming service like Netflix, Hulu, or Amazon Prime, you'll be saving a ton!
 And let's be honest, all the best TV is streaming these days anyway.

-Money Saving Tip #4: Use the Ibotta App
+Vacation Money Saving Tip #4: Use the Ibotta App

 To make that grocery bill even smaller I use Ibotta.
 It is a digital coupon app where you scan your receipts or shop online and get cash back.
 The items you can get cash back for are always changing, but there are several that I use all the time.
 You can even get rewarded for generic items!
 There are bonuses too and the more friends you have on the app the more money you'll earn with your teamwork bonus.
 If you click on any of the Ibotta links in this post and sign up we'll both get rewarded after you scan your first receipt.
 On average I save $60 a year with this app, but if you have a big family or do a ton of online shopping you could save even more.

-Money Saving Tip #5: Fix your Clothes
+Ways to Save Money for a Trip Tip #5: Fix your Clothes

 Knowing how to fix little holes and add patches to your clothes is a must!
 We rarely buy clothes in our house because we're fixing the ones we have instead.
 This is not only better for our wallets, but for the environment too.
 We're not throwing away clothes!
 I bought this sewing kit a few years ago and it's still going strong.
 If there's something that is too advanced for me to fix I bring it to our local seamstress.
 Last winter, my boyfriend's jacket zipper broke on his North Face.
 We took it to our seamstress and she put in a new zipper for $30!
 Good as new!